mtlynch/mtlynch.io/_posts/2019-09-24-hiring-content-writers.md

 I've read other guides that encourage clients to force writers through tedious and time-consuming hoops without pay just for the privilege of being considered for a job.
 The idea is that writers are so desperate for work that you can demand anything you want from them.
 And there certainly are writers desperate for work who will jump through all of your hoops, but they're not the writers you want.
 The good writers will run for the hills as soon as they hear "unpaid trial job."

 If you want good writers, create work conditions that are fair, pleasant, and interesting.
 Show candidates that you respect and value their craft.
 This starts from the first message you send inviting them to apply and continues throughout your working relationship.

+## My practical experience

+Everything in this guide is based on my real experiences of hiring and working with writers over several months.

+The project for which I hired these writers was a content site called [Is It Keto](https://isitketo.org).
+Every article on the site explains whether a food does or does not fit the keto diet.

+TODO: Add screenshot of an Is It Keto article

+At [~73,000 monthly pageviews](/retrospectives/2019/09/#stats), the site is still relatively small, but its audience has grown by 30-50% every month this year.
+I believe much of this success is due to the quality of writing that makes the content clear and accessible.

+Throughout this guide, I'll share examples of the actual job postings, style guides, and email templates I used to hire and work with writers on Is It Keto.

 ## Part One: Finding Writers